 Cervical Cancer Risk Assessment

-Cervical cancer was once one of the most common causes of cancer death among women in the U.S., but today many cases of cervical cancer are prevented through widespread use of the Pap test.
+Cervical cancer was once one of the most common causes of cancer death among women in the U.S. It still is worldwide.
+But in the U.S., many cervical cancer deaths are prevented through widespread use of the Pap test.

 According to the American Cancer Society (ACS), cervical cancer tends to develop in midlife.
 Most women are diagnosed with cervical cancer before the age of 50.
-About 3 in 20 are older than 65.
-Early cervical cancer and precancerous conditions of the cervix have no symptoms.
+About 1 in 5 are older than 65.
+Early cervical cancer and precancer changes of the cervix seldom cause symptoms.
 This tool will help you find out your relative risk for cervical cancer.
-This tool is valid for women between the ages of 21 and 69 who have had sexual intercourse at least once and who have not had a hysterectomy with removal of the cervix.
+This tool is valid for women between the ages of 21 and 69 who have had sexual intercourse at least once and who have not had a hysterectomy that included removing the cervix.

 Based on the information you provided, you have one or more risk factors for cervical cancer.
 A risk factor is any condition or behavior that increases your likelihood of developing a disease.
-Having a risk factor does not mean you will develop a disease.
-Knowing what your risk factors are helps your healthcare provider schedule appropriate screenings and recommend preventive measures.
+Still, having a risk factor does not mean you will develop a disease.
+Knowing what your risk factors are helps you and your healthcare provider decide on the best screening schedule.
 It also helps you find things you can change to help lower your risk for cervical cancer.

-For cervical cancer, the primary risk factor is infection with certain high-risk types of HPV, or human papillomavirus.
+For cervical cancer, the primary risk factor is infection with certain high-risk types of HPV (human papillomavirus).
 Other secondary risk factors also come into play.
-Based on the answers to your assessment, your risk factors, if any, are listed below.
+Based on the answers you provided, your risk factors, if any, are listed below.